-VOTERS ELECT: Auditor Circuit Coroner County Recorder Sheriff State's Treasurer Clerk Court Judges Clerk Attorney Attorney Circuit Court Judges Appoint: Sheriff Appoints: Associate Court Jury Public Judges Administrator Services Commission Defender Merit Management Director Director Commission Appoints: CountyAdministratorAdministrativeAnimal ControlCountySupervisor ofZoning &AdministratorServicesDirectorEngineerAssessmentsEnforcementOverseesDivisionDirectorEngineerDirector County Public Developmental Mental Health Nursing Home Review (2) Health Board (1) Disability Board (1) Board of Planning of Consortium Board (1) Directors (4) Commission (3) Appeals (2) Appeals (2) Access Nursing Home Head Start Initiative Administrator / Mgmt.
+VOTERS ELECT: ditor Circuit Circuit Coroner County Recorder Sheriff State's Treasurer Clerk Court Judges Clerk Attorney Circuit Court Judges Appoint: Sheriff Appoints: ciate Court Court Jury Public Deputy Sheriff Emergency ges Administrator Services Commission Defender Director Commission Agency (6) unty Administrator Administrative Animal Control County Supervisor of Zoning & istrator Services Director Engineer Assessments Enforcement Oversees Division rd of County Public Developmental Mental Health Nursing Home Regional Zoning Board GIS 3w (2) Health Board (1) Disability Board (1) Board of Planning of Consortium Board (1) Directors (4) Commission (3) Appeals (2) Access Nursing Home Head Start Initiative (7) Administrator / Mgmt.
 Firm (5) Appointed boards operate with different degrees of independence.
 The Mental Health Board, Developmental Disability Board and County Public Health Board are appointed by the County Board.
-Their budgets and tax levies require County Board of Appeals are appointed by the County Board and County Public Health Board are appointed by the County Board of Review and Zoning Board of Appeals are appointed by the County Board and their budgets and expenditures require County Board approval.
-The Regional Planning Commission consists of two members of the County Board, the County Board (an ex-officio member), the mayors of Champaign, Urbana, and Rantoul, a second representative appointed by Champaign and a second representative appointed by the RPC Commission members, serves as minority representative.
-The RPC budget and expenditures require County Board of Directors is appointed by the County Board approval, but the Board has delegated expenditure oversight to the Commission members.
-Nursing Home Board of Directors is appointed by the County Board approval, but the Board has delegated expenditure oversight to the Commission envirts.
-The Nursing Home Board of Directors is appointed by the County Board.
+Their budgets and tax levies require County Board of Appeals are appointed by the County Board and their budgets and expenditures require County Board approval.
+The Board of Review and Zoning Board of Appeals are appointed by the County Board and their budgets and expenditures require County Board approval.
+The Regional Planning Commission consists of two members of the County Board, the Chairman of the County Board (an ex-officio member), the mayors of Champaign, Urbana, and Rantoul, a second representative appointed by Urbana.
+One additional member, elected by the RPC Commission members, serves as minority representative.
+The RPC budget and expenditures require County Board and expenditures require County Board of Appeals and expenditures require County Board, the County Board of the Nursing Home Board of Directors is appointed by the County Board approval, but the Board has delegated expenditure oversight to the Commission members, serves as minority representative.
+The RPC budget and expenditures require County Board approval, but the Board has delegated expenditure oversight to the Commissioners.
+Nursing Home Board of Directors is appointed by the County Board.
 Their budget and expenditures are part of the Nursing Home budget and require County Board.
 Their budget and expenditures are part of the Nursing Home budget and require County Board.
-Their budget and expenditures are part of the Nursing Home budget and require County Board.
-Their budget and expenditures are part of the Nursing Home budget and require County Board.
-Their budget and expenditures are part of the Nursing Home budget and require County Board approval.
-Auditor Associate Judges points: County Administrator Board of Review (2) boards operate w Their budgets an of Review and Zu nal Planning Corr cond representative. representative.
-2008. the County County Board ا County Board Appoints: ا - - - - - - - Appointed Appointed The County Board The Board The Regio The Regio Antoul, a sesserves as minority Nursing Hc Since July
+Their budget and expenditures are part of the Nursing Home Administrator Circuit Clerk Circuit Court Administrator ppoints: Administrator Oversees County Public Health Board (1) boards operate with different degrees .
+Their budgets and tax levies require of Review and Zoning Board of Appe nal Planning Commission consists of cond representative appointed by Ch / representative.
+The RPC budget an 2008, the County Board contracts wi Auditor Associate Judges County Administrator Board of Review (2) County Board ا County Board Appoints: ا , , , , Appointed the County Board (2) The Board (3) The Region and Rantoul, a sei- serves as minority (4) Nursing Hc (5) Since July

-COUNTY OF CHAMPAIGN, ILLINOIS ORGANIZATION CHART December 31, 2014 is an employee of the consulting firm, not the County.
+COUNTY OF CHAMPAIGN, ILLINOIS ORGANIZATION CHART December 31, 2015 is an employee of the consulting firm, not the County.
 (6) Since February 2013, the County Sheriff has been appointed to assume emergency management responsibility for Champaign County.
+(7) Program grant ended September 2015.

-County of Champaign, Illinois Principal Officials: Elected December 31, 2014
+County of Champaign, Illinois Principal Officials: Elected December 31, 2015